-- 41. A student being re-assessed must take assessments for the same courses as s/he attempted previously, unless s/he obtains permission from their department and the Repeat Teaching Panel and satisfactorily completes courses for different assessments. - 42.
-A student proposing to repeat an assessment or attempt a deferred assessment when not registered for the course

-- concerned shall enter for that assessment by the means set from time to time by the Academic Registrar or his / her designated deputy. - 43.
-A student who repeats an assessment when not registered at the School will be required to pay a fee determined by the School from time to time.
-A student who for medical or other reasons approved by the School does not attempt an assessment while in attendance at the School may be permitted to attempt such an assessment at the next time it is normally offered, without payment of a fee, whether or not in attendance at the School. - 44.
-Results obtained following a repeated attempt at assessment always supersede any previous attempt.
-Academic transcripts will show the course results of all attempts at assessment, unless discounted on the basis of exceptional circumstances, as described in paragraph 40.4.
+- 48. A student being re-assessed must take assessments for the same courses as they attempted previously, unless they obtain permission from their department and the Repeat Teaching Panel and satisfactorily complete assessments for different courses. - 49.
+A student proposing to resit an assessment or attempt a deferred assessment whilst on interruption from their programme of study shall be permitted to undertake that assessment by the Academic Registrar or their designated deputy. - 50.
+A student who resits an assessment when not registered at the School will be required to pay a fee determined by the School from time to time.
+A student who for medical or other reasons approved by the School does not attempt an assessment while in attendance at the School may be permitted to attempt such an assessment again without payment of a fee, whether or not in attendance at the School. - 51.
+Results obtained at resit always supersede any previous attempt.
+Academic transcripts will show the course results of all attempts at assessment, unless discounted on the basis of exceptional circumstances, as described in paragraph 47.3

-- 45. To be eligible for the award of a qualification a student must: - 45.1 have completed to the satisfaction of the School the programme prescribed by the School for the qualification concerned, and - 45.2 have shown a competent knowledge across the programme of study taken as a whole; and - 45.3 have met all requirements set out in the General Academic Regulations, Degree Regulations and Programme Regulations. - 46.
-A student will be awarded a qualification under the relevant classification scheme at the first point at which s/he becomes eligible.
-Students eligible for award with unredeemed failed assessments will not be given the opportunity to repeat the failed assessments. - 47.
-A student upon whom a qualification has been conferred ceases to be eligible for consideration for any further award arising from that programme. - 48.
+- 52. To be eligible for the award of a qualification a student must have: - 52.1 completed to the satisfaction of the School the programme prescribed by the School for the qualification concerned; and - 52.2 shown a competent knowledge across the programme of study taken as a whole; and - 52.3 met all requirements set out in the General Academic Regulations, Degree Regulations and Programme Regulations. - 53.
+A student upon whom a qualification has been conferred ceases to be eligible for consideration for any further award arising from that programme. - 54.
 No student will be recommended for the award of any qualification who has not settled any outstanding academic debt with the School or who has not made acceptable arrangements to settle any such account, and neither will any information on such a person's academic performance be communicated to that person or to any third party save as required by law.

-Late Submission of Summative Coursework
+Late Assessment Submission